Skip navigation

 Throat culture:

 Sputum culture.
-Sputum is a thick mucus that is coughed up from the lungs.
+Sputum is thick mucus coughed up from the lungs.
 It is different from spit or saliva.

-• Your health care provider will ask you to cough up sputum into a special cup, or a special swab may be used to take a sample from your nose.
+• Your provider will ask you to cough up sputum into a special cup, or a special swab may be used to take a sample from your nose.

 Will I need to do anything to prepare for the test?